colaberry/trust-before-intelligence-book/manuscript/chapter_10_week_by_week_implementation_v1_2.md

 ---

+**🔍 CHECKPOINT: What We've Covered So Far**

+✅ 90-day transformation = 10 weeks building + 2 weeks validating
+✅ Four phases map to seven architecture layers with clear budgets
+✅ Echo invested $1.23M to move from 28/100 to 86/100 INPACT™
+⭐️ **Next:** How Echo managed risks that threatened derailment

+**Reading Time Remaining:** ~35 minutes

+**Your Framework Quick Check:** Which phase addresses your lowest INPACT™ dimensions from Chapter 9?

+---

 ### 1.3 Risk Management Approach

 Echo's transformation wasn't friction-free.
 They encountered technical challenges, integration delays, and scope pressures.
 What kept them on track was disciplined risk management at every phase.